Hugh Fisher (footballer): Southampton

 His greatest moment in a Southampton shirt came in the 1975–76 season.
-The Saints were having a mediocre season in Division 2, but on 3 January 1976, in an F.A.
-Cup third round match at the Dell, Saints were 1–0 down against Aston Villa when, in the 89th minute of the game, the ball was crossed into the area by David Peach.
-The ball was touched on by Pat Earles to Mick Channon and back to Fisher, who shot the ball into the goal through a crowd of defenders.
+The Saints were having a mediocre season in Division 2, but on 3 January 1976, in an FA Cup third round match at the Dell, Saints were 1–0 down against Aston Villa when, in the 89th minute of the game the ball fell to him on the edge of the area and he swung his left boot, with the ball flying into the corner of the net.
 This goal, Fisher's first for 16 months, kept his side in the competition.

 Southampton progressed through the remaining rounds of the cup to reach the final.
 Fisher had played in all the rounds up to the semi-final, but had to withdraw from the starting line-up, in favour of Paul Gilchrist, with a pelvic strain.
 For both the semi-final and final on 1 May 1976 Fisher was on the bench, as Southampton went on to win their first trophy.

 At the start of the following season, Fisher was still carrying the injury that had prevented him playing in the cup final, but he still appeared in most of the league games until 20 November 1976, when he played what was to be his last game for Southampton in a 3–1 home defeat by Bolton Wanderers.
 By this time, Steve Williams was beginning to make a name for himself in midfield and shortly afterwards Saints signed Fisher's former Blackpool teammate, Alan Ball.
 As the pairing of Ball and Williams became a virtual fixture in midfield, Fisher became a regular in the reserves, together with several other members of the team that had won the cup only a season earlier.